 The Deep Scan feature is a nice compliment to the Quick Scan which very quickly detects recently deleted and lost files on your drive.
 These files are generally recovered rapidly exactly as they were before the deletion or data loss.
 Disk Drill is capable of scanning and detecting just about any type of file on your disk which means you can recover things like videos, music, work documents and even more advanced formats.

-Download Disk Drill now, formerly known as 7 Data Recovery, it is constantly updated and the latest release of Windows 7/8/10 has added many improvements in addition to bug fixes.
+Supported Platforms: Disk Drill works with Windows 10, 8, 8.1, 7, Vista, XP.
 Disk Drill supports most major file systems and drive types even when scanning from Windows, for example: ExFAT and EXT4 systems besides the existing NTFS, FAT32, EXT, and HFS+ which have always been supported.
-Disk Drill works best with XP and later.
 Future support is planned for even more cool features such as Android recovery, stay tuned for the latest!

 Undelete 360 is a small file recovery program with a tiny file size of just 1.94 MB.
 Being small happens to be a plus when setup speed and time are of the essence.
 The application is built on a quick yet efficient algorithm which allows the user to undelete any file type.
 It can recover both files and folders lost due to an accident, a virus, or a computer failure.
 There are quite a few features which helped Undelete 360 land on the best file recovery software list but the simplicity and speed of use are the real advantages.